 The facility was designed to house laboratory animals under conditions required by local and federal regulatory agencies.
 The BRF is regulated locally by the NC State University Institutional Animal Care and Use Committee (IACUC).
 The BRF is equipped with a backup electrical supply and air-conditioning system to insure the welfare of the animals.

 The BRF also operates a satellite facility on Centennial Campus.
-This facility support the research within Environmental Toxicology as well as provides space for College of Engineering, Biomedical Engineering.
+This facility supports the research within Environmental Toxicology as well as provides space for College of Engineering, Biomedical Engineering.

-All COS facilities are currently pursuing AAALAC accreditation.
+All COS facilities are AAALAC accredited as of March 20, 2015.